Memory-aware curriculum federated learning for breast cancer classification: Methods

 \subsection{Federated adversarial learning}

-Medical images collected from different healthcare providers may originate from diverse devices or imaging protocols, leading to non-IID pixel-intensity distributions.
+Medical images collected from different healthcare providers may originate from diverse devices or imaging protocols, leading to a domain shift problem when deploying algorithms trained on a single domain.
 In this scenario, we try to compensate the domain shift between every pair of domains.
 There is extensive literature on UDA methods \cite{Ganin2015UDA, Hoffman2018MultiSourceAdaptation, Zhu2017UnpairedImagetoImage}.
-However, these works do not generally satisfy the conditions of a FL setting: namely that data should be stored locally and not shared.
-To satisfy the requirements of the FL framework and to address the domain shift problem, we rely on federated adversarial alignment \cite{Peng2019FedDA}.
+However, these works do not generally satisfy the conditions of a FL setting: namely, that data should be stored locally and not shared.
+To satisfy the requirements of the FL framework and to address the domain shift problem, we adapt federated adversarial alignment \cite{Peng2019FedDA}.
 This method aligns the feature space by progressively reducing the domain shift between every pair of sites.
-To preserve privacy, only the noisy latent representations (Gaussian noise is added to each local latent representation) are shared between the sites every communication round.
+To preserve privacy, only the noisy latent representations (Gaussian noise is added to each local latent representation) are shared between the sites at every communication round.
 This method leverages a domain-specific local feature extractor $F$, and a global discriminator $D$.
 For source $\mathcal{D}^S$ and target $\mathcal{D}^T$ sites, we train individual local feature extractors $F^S$ and $F^T$, respectively.
-For each $(\mathcal{D}^S, \mathcal{D}^T)$ source-target domain pair, we train a domain discriminator $D$ to align the distributions.
+For each site, we train a domain discriminator $D$ to align the distributions, see Figure~\ref{fig:localmodels}.
+While the feature extractors and the classifiers are combined, this is not the case for the discriminators, which remain independent for each site.

 Optimization takes place in two iterative steps.
 In the first, the objective for discriminating the source domain from the others is defined as: